 Harry L. Anderson completed his PhD at the University of Cambridge UK in 1990 with Jeremy K. M. Sanders (thesis title: Model Enzymes Based on Porphyrins), followed by postdoctoral work at ETH Zurich, Switzerland, with François Diederich, on synthetic approaches to new carbon allotropes.
 He was appointed to a University Lectureship in Organic Chemistry at the University of Oxford in 1994, and promoted to Professor in 2004, and to Professorial Research Professor in 2013.
-His work includes the investigation of porphyrin-based molecular wires, cyclodextrin polyrotaxanes, insulated molecular wires, encapsulated pi-systems, template-directed synthesis, multivalent cooperativity, nanorings, polyynes, nonlinear optical chromophores and functional dyes.
+His work includes the investigation of molecular wires based on metalloporphyrins, cyclodextrin polyrotaxanes, encapsulated pi-systems, template-directed synthesis, multivalent cooperativity, nanorings, polyynes, cyclocarbons, molecular electronics, nonlinear optical chromophores and functional dyes.

 Paul Chirik, the Edwards S. Sanford Professor of Chemistry, has broad interests on chemical reactions with reduced carbon footprint, reliance on earth abundant rather than precious elements and new bond disconnections that reduce waste and separations.
 A native of Philadelphia, Pennsylvania, he obtained his B. S. in chemistry at Virginia Tech.
 Chirik earned his Ph.
 D. at Caltech under the supervision of John Bercaw and following a brief postdoctoral appointment at MIT, began his independent career at Cornell in 2001 and was named Peter J. W. Debye Professor in 2009.
 In 2011, Chirik and his research group moved to Princeton University.
-His teaching and research have been recognized with a Cope Scholar Award, the Blavatnik Award, a Packard Fellowship, NSF CAREER Award and 2016 Presidential Green Chemistry Challenge Award.
-He is currently the Editor-in-Chief of Organometallics and is the author of over 180 peer reviewed publications and inventor on more than 15 patent applications.
+His teaching and research have been recognized with the Linus Pauling Medal, the Gabor Somorjai Award for Creative Work in Catalysis, an ACS Cope Scholar Award, the Blavatnik Award, a Packard Fellowship, NSF CAREER Award and 2016 Presidential Green Chemistry Challenge Award.
+He is currently the Editor-in-Chief of Organometallics and is the author of over 225 peer reviewed publications and inventor on more than 15 patent applications.

-Kim R. Dunbar is Distinguished Professor of Chemistry of Texas A&M University since 2007.
-Her research in synthetic and structural inorganic chemistry is focused on the application of coordination chemistry principles to the solution of diverse problems ranging from new magnetic and conducting materials to anticancer agents.
-Major professional honors include an Alfred P. Sloan Foundation Fellowship, a Camille and Henry Dreyfus Teacher-Scholar Award, and Fellowships in the American Association for the Advancement of Science and the American Institute of Chemists.
-She serves her profession as Associate Editor of Inorganic Chemistry and she is past Secretary and Chair of the American Chemical Society’s Division of Inorganic Chemistry.
-She is the author of over 280 research publications and 16 book chapters or reviews.
+Kim R. Dunbar is a Distinguished Professor of Chemistry of Texas A&M University.
+Her research in synthetic and structural inorganic chemistry is focused on the application of coordination chemistry principles to the solution of diverse problems ranging from new types of magnetic and conducting materials and the elucidation of anion-pi interactions to metal anticancer agents.
+Major professional honors include The ACS Award for Distinguished Service in the Advancement of Inorganic Chemistry, The Fred Basolo Medal for Outstanding Research in Inorganic Chemistry, an Alfred P. Sloan Foundation Fellowship, a Camille and Henry Dreyfus Teacher-Scholar Award, and Fellowships in the American Association for the Advancement of Science, The American Chemical Society, and the American Institute of Chemists.
+She has served her profession as past Associate Editor of Inorganic Chemistry and Secretary and Chair of the American Chemical Society’s Division of Inorganic Chemistry.
+She is the author of over 430 research publications and 16 book chapters or reviews.

 Claudio Luchinat is full Professor of Chemistry at the University of Florence, Director of CERM (Center of Magnetic Resonance) and of CIRMMP (Interuniversity Consortium on Magnetic Resonance of MetalloProteins).
 His research interests include development of NMR-based structural methodologies, electron and nuclear relaxation, NMR of paramagnetic species, relaxometry, bioinorganic chemistry and, more recently, metabolomics.